splunk/public-o11y-docs/synthetics/test-config/built-in-variables.rst

 Use a variable in a test
 ===========================
-While creating or editing a test, the right-hand :guilabel:`Variables` tab shows a list of built-in variables and existing Global Variables you can use.
+While creating or editing a test, the right-hand :guilabel:`Variables` tab shows a list of built-in variables and existing global variables you can use.
 Select the name of a variable to copy it to your keyboard and paste it in the field of your choice.